 The college representative should email material to Molly Sullivan, Coordinator for Curriculum and Catalogue, at firstname.lastname@example.org.
 Catalog proposal information must be sent as a Microsoft Word file; application material may be sent as Microsoft Word or PDF.

 Proposals must be submitted by October 15, 2017 for consideration of inclusion in the 2018-19 catalogue.
-The Office of Service-Learning (OSL) encourages applicants to consult with Kelly Ellenburg (email@example.com) well in advance of submission to preview the process and expectations for course designations.
+Teaching & Learning Innovation encourages applicants to consult with Kelly Ellenburg (email@example.com), director of service-learning, well in advance of submission to preview the process and expectations for course designations.
 Upon submission, S Designation applications will be reviewed by the Service-Learning Subcommittee, and successful applications routed to the Curriculum Committee of the Undergraduate Council.